-Cranberry Sauce This is another easy way to get ahead.
+MAKE YOUR CRANBERRY SAUCE.
+This is another easy way to get ahead.
 If you’re making cranberry sauce, you can get that done early (the flavor will actually get even more developed with time).

-Consider baking your rolls, bread, or muffins.
+CONSIDER BAKING YOUR ROLLS, BREAD, OR CORN MUFFINS.
 Stuff like this usually reheats beautifully.
 After pulling my turkey out of the oven on Thanksgiving day, the turkey needs a little time to rest before carving (to allow all the juices to redistribute).
 In those 10-15 minutes, I pop my rolls or corn muffins in the oven and let them warm back up.
 No one is ever the wiser!

 THANKSGIVING DAY (You’ve Got This!)

 Turkey gets priority here.
 Also keep in mind that because your oven is likely to be crowded, things almost always take longer than they would otherwise to bake.
 Plan on adding an additional 15 minutes or so at least to any side dishes or casseroles.
 As always, keep a watchful eye and try not to open the oven door very much since it lets out so much heat.

 - GET THAT TURKEY STARTED!
 Turkey tends to take the longest time, so just go ahead and get that going first thing.

 - STUFFING – You’ve got all the components ready!
 Just stir together your stuffing ingredients, mix in the broth and bake.

 - SWEET POTATO CASSEROLE – You’re already prepped and ready!
 Just put it in the baking dish and you’re ready to go.